Museum of Evolution of Uppsala University

-The Museum of Evolution of Uppsala University (Swedish: Evolutionsmuseet) is a natural history museum in Sweden containing the largest fossil collection in Scandinavia.
+The Museum of Evolution of Uppsala University (Swedish: Evolutionsmuseet) is a natural history museum in Sweden, and holds Scandinavia's largest fossil collection of dinosaurs.
 The number of items in today's collection, which spans zoological, paleontological and mineralogical specimens, is approximately 5 million unique pieces, of which only a fraction are exhibited.
 Expeditions to China in the 20th century unearthed numerous unique paleontological treasures.
 The museum's collection contains three teeth of the Peking Man, found by paleontologist Otto Zdansky during an expedition to Zhoukoudian in 1921.
 Due to its large collection of type specimens the museum is an important establishment in the field of biological systematics, and it maintains an active exchange with other scientific institutions worldwide.

 History

 Despite being formally founded in 1999, the museum traces its history back to the 17th century.
 During this time upstanding university members like Carl Linnaeus, Olof Celsius and Jonas Alströmer donated collections of material to the museum.
 In the 20th century, notable paleontologists Otto Zdansky and professor Carl Wiman contributed to the growth of the collections.
 Several expeditions to China yielded many unique vertebrate fossils.

 From 1917 and onwards the zoological collections of the museum were stored and displayed in a building designed by the architects Ture Stenberg and Victor Holmgren.

 Before the 1930s, the paleontological collections of the museum were disorganized and spread out in a number of buildings across the city.
 Wiman, who was the first professor of paleontology at Uppsala University, had powerful connections and managed to bring about the construction of a single large building in which all the paleontological and mineralogical specimens could be stored.
 The architect was Axel Anderberg and the building was given a vaguely Chinese style in recognition of the Chinese origins of many of the museum's dinosaur specimens.
 Construction was completed in 1931 and since then the building has served both as a museum and as a classroom for paleontology students.